jarusll/the-logs/index.md

 I think one of the reasons I do like distributed systems is the horizontal scaling part.
 The fact that you can scale a system with relatively low powered hardware is cool.

+Writing about a solution helps me gain more clarity.
+Its like me directing the reader with the right questions at the right time to understand the solution.

 # 2022-06-01

 Todays plan is to push the two post in pipeline and read about concurrency.